compstorylab/contagiograms/README.md

 As part of our [StoryWrangler](https://gitlab.com/compstorylab/storywrangler) project, we present a Python package for visualizing contagiograms.

-While rank time series for n-grams give us the bare temporal threads that make up the tapestries of major stories, our data set offers more dimensions to explore.
-Per our introductory remarks on the limitations of text corpora, the most important enablement of our database is the ability to explore story amplification.

 ## Description

 With these expanded time series visualizations, we convey the degree to which an n-gram τ is retweeted both overall and relative to the background level of retweeting for a given language ℓ.
 We show both rates as retweet rates change strongly over time and variably so across languages.